skamkam/csc231-microprocessors-assemblylang/asm/README.md

+## `factorial.asm`

+Calculates the factorial.
+Code based on livecode from class 12/8/22

 ## `sub.asm`

 Practices using the `sub` command in NASM: Given a certain set of data, what code to fill in to give a certain output for the data?